-Callie and Cole Ware leave the city most weekends to ride into the lesser populated areas of their state.
-It is October and the colors are splendid shades of crimson, copper, burnt orange, and rust.
+Callie and Cole Ware depart the city most weekends to ride into the lesser populated areas of their state.
+Now it is October, the colors are splendid shades of crimson, copper, burnt orange, and rust.
 Callie, an amateur painter, often takes photos of local people and unusual places that spark her interest.
 She has a dark room at home and has been published in several online magazines.

-Once in a while, they see an old gas station or an occasional Dollar Store.
+Once in a while, an old gas station or occasional Dollar Store is seen.
 Callie has to stop so they pull into an old Citgo.
 It has a torn screen door and rusted Coca-cola chest on the sagging porch.
 A mixed breed dog lays outside looking very much at home.
-A couple of men in worn overalls are sitting in lawn chairs chewing tobacco and loudly discussing the theft of a neighbor's prize cow.
+Two fellows, heavily wrinkled with scant gray hair, sit in worn lawn chairs chewing tobacco, loudly discussing the theft of a neighbor's prize cow.
 They take turns spitting into a community metallic can.

-Inside the store area, boiled eggs, pickles and pigs feet reside in jars of a sticky liquid on the counter.
+Inside the store, boiled eggs, pickles and pigs feet reside in jars of greenish gray liquid on the counter.
 The Confederate flag is proudly displayed.
-The lady behind the counter is smoking a cigarette as she restocks candy bars.
+The lady behind the counter smokes a cigarette as she restocks candy bars.
 She seems pleasant enough, smiling as she points Callie toward a restroom in the garage area.
 Callie is fascinated by places that pull you back to the 1950 photos she has seen in magazines.
 She has her camera and takes a couple of shots.
 The lady grimaces when the camera is turned on her.
 She has a feral look about her.
 Callie didn't notice her yellow eyes before.
 This will make a great photo, she thinks.

-Groves of apple and pecan trees grow along winding roads.
+Groves of apple and pecan trees grow along scenic roads.
 The air is scented with burning leaves and spices.
-Occasionally there is a fruit stand with various fruit and vegetables, boiled peanuts and sometimes, cider.
-Riding through this quiet serene area was a treat compared to the busy metropolitan area where they lived.
+Occasionally there is a fruit stand with various seasonal apples and vegetables, boiled peanuts and sometimes, cider.
+Riding through this quiet serene area is a treat compared to the busy metropolitan area where they live.

-Continuing to drive through the country roads, we are sightseeing but also going in the direction of a main highway according to our GPS.
+Continuing to drive country roads, they are sightseeing but also going in the direction of a main highway according to the GPS.
 There is hardly a house in sight, all farm land and an occasional cow.

-Suddenly, we both see flickering lights, like fairy lanterns, a surreal rainbow of colors off the road.
+Suddenly, both see flickering lights, like fairy lanterns, a surreal rainbow of colors off the road.